syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Overview.md

    * OwnerDrawNodes - property that allows user to paint the background of the node.
    * Text Color - option to customize node text color.
    * Font - option to change the node's font.
-   * Helptext - can be enabled for each and every nodes in the first column.
+   * Help text - can be enabled for each and every nodes in the first column.
 Each nodes can display its own information.

 * Scroll support - Provides automatic scrolling support for the treeview controls as well as hidden nodes when the mouse is near the borders.
 * Sorting - Different types of sorting can be performed for the tree nodes like ascending, descending.